 Typically, the shared marital trust to set up to split into 2 trusts when one spouse dies.
 The 1st created trust receives the separate property and ½ of the jointly owned property of the deceased spouse that will go to beneficiaries other than the surviving spouse.
 The 2nd trust consists of all the surviving spouse's property and the property left to her by the deceased spouse.
 The 1st trust becomes irrevocable — it can't be changed by the surviving spouse, which ensures that the decedent's beneficiaries will receive their gift — but the 2nd trust remains revocable while the surviving spouse lives and she is free to change it or terminate it at any time.

 One advantage of the shared marital trust is that the surviving spouse can receive property from the deceased spouse without doing anything since the property will remain in the trust.
-If the wife and husband had separate trusts, then the surviving spouse would have to transfer all the property gifted to her by the deceased spouse by changing title records and fulfilling any other requirements to transfer property from one owner to another.
+If the wife and husband had separate trusts, then the surviving spouse must transfer all the property gifted to her by the deceased spouse by changing title records and fulfilling any other requirements to transfer property from one owner to another.

 The surviving spouse becomes the sole trustee of both trusts.
 The surviving spouse distributes the deceased spouse's property to the beneficiaries designated in the 1st trust.
 If the beneficiaries are minors, then the surviving spouse can manage the property until they reach the age required by the trust document to receive the gift or the gift can be transferred to a custodial account under the Uniform Transfers to Minors Act, in which case, the beneficiaries will receive the gift when they reached the age of majority, which in most states, is either 18 or 21.